awslabs/amazon-kinesis-video-streams-webrtc-sdk-android/README.md

   1. Enter a channel name: e.g. `demo-channel`
   2. Enter AWS region: e.g. `us-west-2`
+  3. Choose the media source as one of the cameras or a stream.
+When stream is selected, enter the URL as well.
-  3. Select `audio` if you would like to send both audio or video data.
+  4. Select `audio` if you would like to send both audio or video data.
-  4. Optionally, when using it in `viewer` mode, you can enter a unique `Client Id` .
+  5. Optionally, when using it in `viewer` mode, you can enter a unique `Client Id` .
 Client ID is required only if multiple viewers are connected to a channel.
 This helps channel's master identify respective viewers.

  To verify peer to peer streaming, do any of the following setup.
 In these setup, ensure that  the _signaling channel name_, _region_, _viewer ID_,  and the AWS account ID are the __same__.